Anna Quinquaud

 Anna Fanny Marguerite Quinquaud (1890–1984) was a French explorer and award-winning sculptor.
 From 1925, she travelled to the French-speaking countries of East Africa where she created numerous sculptures and water colours inspired by her impressions of the local people.
 She exhibited them at the Galerie Charpentier and at the Paris Colonial Exposition in 1931.
 In 1932, she visited Ethiopia where she created a bust of Haile Selassie.

 Her work is included in the collection of the musée Despiau-Wlérick in Mont-de-Marsan, France.

 Early life and education

-Born on 5 March 1890 in Paris, Anna Fanny Marguerite Quinquaud was the fourth child of the dermatologist Charles-Eugène Quinquaud (1841–1894) and Thérèse Phanie Caillaux (1859–1928), a sculptor, who introduced her to the art of sculpting.
+Born on 5 March 1890 in Paris, Anna Fanny Marguerite Quinquaud was the fourth of six children of the sculptor Thérèse Caillaux (1859–1928), who introduced her to the art of sculpting and a dermatologist Charles-Eugène Quinquaud (1841–1894).
 Following the death of her father, she spent her summers on the family's property at Lafat in the Creuse where her mother had a studio.
 It was at Lafat when only 12 years old that she created a terracotta relief titled "La Bergère et ses moutons".
 When she was 17, she was commissioned to create a bust of the politician Armand Fourot for Évaux-les-Bains.
 Quinquaud received further instruction under Blanche Laurent before being admitted to the École des Beaux-Arts in 1918 where she studied under Laurent Marqueste and Victor Ségoffin.